 Syndrome - It may happen that a person suffering from AIDS may also experience other diseases due to a weak immune system.

 In 1981, AIDS was first reported in the United States and since then becomes a worldwide epidemic.
 We can say that AIDS is the most advanced stage of infection caused by the Human Immunodeficiency Virus (HIV).

-A person suffering from HIV infection is said to have AIDS when his or her immune system becomes so weak that it can't fight with another kind of infections and cancers like PCP a type of pneumonia, KS that is Kaposi sarcoma which is a type of cancer that affects the skin and internal organs, TB, etc.
+A person suffering from HIV infection is said to have AIDS when his or her immune system becomes so weak that it can't fight other kinds of infections and cancers like PCP a type of pneumonia, KS is Kaposi sarcoma which is a type of cancer that affects the skin and internal organs, TB, etc.

 It is also seen that even without these infections a person is diagnosed with HIV infection or AIDS if his or her immune system weakens, as is indicated by the number of CD4 cells in his or her blood.

 What are CD4 cells?

 HIV virus attacks immune cells known as CD4 cells which are a type of T cell.
 These are white blood cells that move around the body, defecting faults and anomalies in cells as well as infections.
 When HIV targets and infiltrates these cells, it reduces the ability of the body to combat other diseases.

 Do you know that if the CD4 cell count is less than 200 then the person is given a diagnosis of AIDS?
 It may take 2 to 10 years or longer for someone with HIV to develop AIDS if he or she is not treated.
 It is also seen that most people with HIV will not develop AIDS if they start proper treatment soon after becoming infected.

 So, we can say that the Human Immunodeficiency Virus (HIV) is an infection that can lead to AIDS.
 It damages the immune system due to which it becomes easy to get sick.